-That’s exactly what production manager Jeff Parker, superintendent Juan Garza and a team ranging from eight to 15 artisans with the decorative concrete division of Dallas-based Concrete Preservation have been doing this fall.
+That’s exactly what production manager Jeff Parker, superintendent Juan Garza and a team ranging from eight to 15 artisans with the decorative concrete division of Dallas-based Concrete Preservation did during fall of 2019.
 As for the quick turnaround, well, the “city” is only about 80,000 square feet and sized specifically for children 14 and younger.

-When Dallas KidZania opened in the Texas suburb of Frisco in November, it was the first U.S. franchise of this Mexican-based corporation that’s dedicated to helping children learn by doing.
+When Dallas KidZania opened in the Texas suburb of Frisco in November, it was the first U.S. franchise of this Mexican-based corporation that dedicates itself to helping children learn by doing.
 Set up as a community in miniature, it offers kids the opportunity to role play and earn “money,” called kidZos, while trying out 100 different careers.

 And, like any good community it needed concrete for streets, sidewalks and a town square.

 Parker explains that the local office of general contractor Turner Construction Co. invited Concrete Preservation, a division of Southwest Construction Services, to bid on the project.

 “We have a great working relationship with Turner and always try to bid all of their decorative concrete,” says Parker.
 “This is the type of job we really enjoy.
 Thousands of people will see our work on a daily basis.”